pinojs/pino/docs/api.md

 ### `pino.destination([opts]) => SonicBoom`

-Create a Pino Destination instance: a stream-like object with significantly more throughput (over 30%) than a standard Node.js stream.
+Create a Pino Destination instance: a stream-like object with significantly more throughput than a standard Node.js stream.

 ```js
 const pino = require('pino')